Arizona Car Accident Attorneys

 The amount of the multiplier is a negotiable point.
 During your settlement conference your attorney will be trying to push it higher.
 The defendant’s attorney will be trying to push it lower.

-How soon should you contact a car accident lawyer?
+How soon should you contact a car accident attorney?

-It’s wise to contact a car accident lawyer as soon as you’re medically capable of doing so.
+It’s wise to contact a car accident attorney as soon as you’re medically capable of doing so.
 You can do it before you’ve even been discharged from the hospital.

 In short, the faster you contact an attorney the more likely you are to win your car accident case.